 In Mycenaean Greek, the type of supreme ruler of the LBA is embodied in the word wa-na-ka:

 Mycenaean Greek was written in Linear B, another logographic/ syllabographic system which was defective for representing that language.
 The word appears in Homeric Greek as ϝάναξ, acting as a bridge from the Linear B written form to the proper transliteration.
 That transliteration is wanax and meant “king”, “overlord”, or “leader”, but most properly, “high king”, and appears to have been common in the LBA, and in the Homeric epics, which are intended to represent those times, but completely disappears in the Dark Ages and afterward.
 As Early Greece-focused archaeologist, Josho Brouwers noted:⁵

-In short, it seems the empires and kingdoms of the LBA got too big too quickly: Babylonia ruled its home territory in modern-day Iraq, as well as vassal states around the whole Persian Gulf, the Hittites controlled almost all of Anatolia, while the Mycenaean Greeks controlled the rest of Anatolia (part of the west coast) as well as the Greek mainland and islands, and Egypt, largest of all, consisted of the whole Nile River Valley, with vassal states covering the Levant, Cyprus, Eastern Libya, and Nubia.
+In short, it seems the empires and kingdoms of the LBA got too big too quickly: Babylonia ruled its home territory in modern-day Iraq, as well as vassal states around the whole Persian Gulf, the Hittites controlled almost all of Anatolia, while the Mycenaean Greeks controlled the rest of Anatolia (part of the west coast) as well as the Greek mainland and islands, and Egypt, largest of all, comprised the whole Nile River Valley, with vassal states covering the Levant, Cyprus, Eastern Libya, and Nubia.